lud/nvir/guides/file-loading/custom-loaders.md

 ## Transforming the variables

-Nvir supports hooks when loading variables from a file
+Nvir supports hooks when loading variables from a file to allow transformation of value before the system environment is altered.

 ### Hook :before_env_set